actionhero/actionhero/wiki/core/development-mode.md

 ## About

 actionhero's development mode is a little different than tools like [nodemon](https://github.com/remy/nodemon) in that it tries hard not to restart the server process.
 Changes to routes, tasks, and actions can simply replace those in memory when they are updated on disk.
-Other changes, like changes to config.js or initializers are more severe, and will restart the whole application (much like nodemon).
+Other changes, like changes to `api.config` or initializers are more severe, and will restart the whole application (much like nodemon).

-To enable development mode simply set `developmentMode: true` in your `config.js`.
+To enable development mode simply set `developmentMode: true` in your `config/api.js`.

 {% highlight javascript%}
 config.general = {